HIPAA Compliance Checklist for 2025

 - Advanced Risk Scoring: Evaluates risks based on compliance lapses, ESG rating drops, and ongoing performance trends.

-- Dynamic Scorecards: Produces comprehensive supplier profiles that go beyond standard SLAs, offering a holistic view of vendor health.
+- Dynamic Scorecards: Produce comprehensive supplier profiles that go beyond standard SLAs, offering a holistic view of vendor health.

 - Automated Contract Extraction: AI scans hundreds of agreements to capture key details like pricing terms, expiration dates, and penalty clauses, no manual effort needed.